UChicago-FLOTO/docs/user/README.md

 ## Step 2: Access

 To get access to the FLOTO infrastructure, first visit the [dashboard](https://portal.floto.science), and then sign in with Globus Auth.
-This will allow you to select an organization login (typically your intitution) or via Google.
+This will allow you to select an organization login (typically your institution) or via Google.

 ![Sign in with Globus Auth](./images/globus_auth.png)